grxxce/trustme/README.md

 ## How to run survey

+Before starting, make sure you've created a `.env` file in /survey/backed that stores your personal OpenAI API key as `OPENAI_API_KEY="..."`

-First go to /survey/backend folder and run `python app.py`
+To run the survey, go to /survey/backend folder and run `python app.py`

 Then you can go to /survey/frontend folder and run `npm start`